Dale Erwin, R.P.T.

 Trix also loves playing flute & piano, singing and cooking.
 Her hospitality is famous.”

-To our great delight eldest son Dennis Erwin, age 33, has decided to make pianos a career.
+To our great delight eldest son Dennis Erwin, age 34, decided to make pianos a career in 2006.
 In 2006 he chose to attend piano technology course from the highly regarded North Bennett Street School in Boston.
 Located next to the Old North Church, this school specializes in old world crafts including violin making, fine wood working, jewelry making, book binding, and piano technology.
 The staff at NBSS is comprised of excellent teachers who were of enormous value in fine tuning Dennis’ piano related skill set.

-Trix and I are glad to say he has joined the family business and is now working full time as of September 2009!
-Currently he is our “go to” guy for tuning and service calls.
+Trix and I are glad to say he has joined the family business and has been working full time with us as of September 2009!
+He is our “go to” guy for tuning and service calls.
 Jacob apprenticed in the shop during his high school years and has built on those foundations to be involved in almost all aspects of restoration in the shop.

 Jacobs skills are multi-faceted including web designer, plate and soundboard finisher, jack of all trades, tech support and of course…Auto mechanics!